 Drained black beans from can or dried fresh from the garden

 Sweet Corn … fresh off the cob or frozen

 add black beans after draining to the garden fresh salsa recipe

 cut lime in 1/2 for the sqeezing

 squeeze the lime into the salsa and stir the mix.

 stir in corn to the garden fresh salsa recipe

 slide back and forth with little preasure

-In today’s recipe I feature one of my favorite garlic mincers that is super easy to use and clean.
-This product can be purchased at this link: https://brenhaas.com/recommends/garlic-mincer-scraper-microplane/
+In today’s recipe, I feature one of my favorite garlic mincers that are super easy to use and clean.
+This product can be purchased on Amazon.